 Have you ever thought about using an air fryer?
 Air fryers are like the healthier, cleaner, little brother of the deep fryer, which can give you the flavor-packed punch of a deep fryer, without the mess or the excessive calories.

+Many air fryers including top rated air fryers in our reviews have parts that you can take out and pop into the dishwasher for easy cleaning.
 Though, the air fryer is considerably easier to maintain and clean than a deep fryer, it still needs cleaning and maintenance, which is why we put this quick guide together for you.

 Steps for Cleaning Your Air Fryer